Pranav2612000/utils/README.md

                 wordValidator - A regex based function to validate strings containing only letters

+                objectValidator - Verify if a value is a Javascript Object

         AWS
                 lambda - service to set up and use AWS Lambda API